AdarshAddee/Encrypt/README.md

 Encrypt tool can be used to encrypt and decrypt files(one file at a time).
 This is a simple tool.
 I don't have coustomized it much more.
 This tool will run setup file in every execute.
 This tool uses prebuilt pakages to encrypt and decrypt files.

+# Subscribe
+hey there, You can subscribe <a href="https://youtube.com/c/mridealhat">Mr Idealhat</a> for interesting videos OR follow <a href="https://mr-idealhat.blogspot.com">Mr Idealhat</a> Blogger website for interesting blogs.
+Search "Adarsh Addee Vlogs" on YouTube and subscribe for my vlog videos.

 # Installation
 <pre>
 apt-get update && apt-get upgrade-y